Mike114/EasyYTDL_tool/README.md

 # EasyYTDL_tool

 YouTubeDL is a command line tool that can download videos from over 1200 websites.
-Because it is a command line tool, it is not widely used because most people do not use the command line.
-This program has been easy to use without the use of the command line.
+It is a command line tool, because of this it is not widely used.
+This program is easy to use without the use of the command line.

 Click on the file: VideoDownloader.zip